pachyderm/pachyderm/doc/docs/master/troubleshooting/pipeline_troubleshooting.md

 If the state is `CrashLoopBackoff`, you're looking for a descriptive error message.
 One such cause for this behavior might be if you specified an image for your pipeline that does not exist.

 If the state is `Pending` it's likely the cluster doesn't have enough resources.
 In this case, you'll see a `could not schedule` type of error message which should describe which resource you're low on.
 This is more likely to happen if you've set resource requests (cpu/mem/gpu) for your pipelines.
 In this case, you'll just need to scale up your resources.
-If you deployed using `kops`, you'll want to do edit the instance group, e.g. `kops edit ig nodes ...` and up the number of nodes.
-If you didn't use `kops` to deploy, you can use your cloud provider's auto scaling groups to increase the size of your instance group.
-Either way, it can take up to 10 minutes for the changes to go into effect.
+You can use your cloud provider's auto scaling groups to increase the size of your instance group.
+It can take up to 10 minutes for the changes to go into effect.

 ### Cannot Delete Pipelines with an etcd Error